MaleenRodrigo/MaleenRodrigo/README.md

 ###

-<h1 align="center">Hey there! 👋</h1>
+<h1 align="center">Hey there! </h1>

 ###

-<h3 align="left">👩‍💻  About Me</h3>
+<h3 align="left">About Me</h3>

 ###

-<p align="left">👤 I’m Maleen Rodrigo, a passionate learner and aspiring developer on a journey to explore the world of coding.<br><br>🚀 Currently diving into the realms of web development projects.
-I love turning ideas into reality through the power of code.<br><br>💻 Seeking new opportunities to collaborate, contribute, and make a positive impact in the tech community.
-Let’s build something amazing together!<br><br>📫 Reach out to me for a chat, collaboration, or just to share your favorite coding memes!
-Excited to connect with like-minded folks and make coding adventures memorable.<br><br>Happy coding! 🚀✨</p>
+<p align="left"> I’m Maleen Rodrigo, a passionate learner and aspiring developer on a journey to explore the world of coding.<br><br> Currently diving into the realms of web development projects.
+I love turning ideas into reality through the power of code.<br><br> Seeking new opportunities to collaborate, contribute, and make a positive impact in the tech community.
+Let’s build something amazing together!<br><br> Reach out to me for a chat, collaboration, or just to share your favorite coding memes!
+Excited to connect with like-minded folks and make coding adventures memorable.<br><br>Happy coding! </p>

 ###